Circular walk from Trewarmett to Trebarwith Strand

 • Shrimps and prawns - do you know the difference?
 Prawns are semi-transparent whereas shrimps are sandy coloured and generally bury themselves in sand.

-13. When you reach the waymark, follow the middle path (indicated by the yellow arrow and acorn) up the steps.
+13. When you reach the waymark, follow the middle path (indicated by the acorn) up the steps.
 Continue to where the paths rejoin and a few paces further to reach another waymark.

 In 1886, an iron-hulled sailing ship, named the "Sarah Anderson", got into difficulties off Tintagel Head in a violent gale then blew up and sank off Trebarwith Strand.
 According to one source, the ship was carrying a cargo of 966 tons of manganese ore and 15 tons of dye.
 According to another source, it was hinted that she might also be carrying copper, silver and gold.
 Due to the huge waves, the Port Isaac lifeboat was unable to launch and the ship was out of range of the marine rescue rockets brought to the shore at Trebarwith Strand.
 All the 14 crew and 4 passengers (2 women, including the captain's wife, and 2 children) perished.
 Divers report that the hull is now almost entirely gone.
 One section (presumably the stern) stands about 3m high and is separated from the main wreckage; the remainder consists of the ore cargo with the odd piece of steel protruding.

-14. At the waymark, follow the path left, up the steps, until you reach another waymark at a junction of paths.
+14. At the waymark, follow the path left, up the steps, and continue uphill to reach a junction of paths near the top.

 The beach at the bottom of the cliff to your left is Lill Cove.